gcallah/JohnGray/papers/callahan.md

 In "The politics of cultural diversity," an essay as relevant today as when it was written, Gray argues that the progressive enthusiasm for what is called call "multiculturalism" is "animated by moral hatred of the dominant traditions, and a voyeuristic fascination with submerged, overwhelmed, or oppositional cultures."
-Therefore, it seeks to "entrench minority traditions in protected institutions and confer on them arbitrary privileges" (1996, p.
+Therefore, it seeks to "entrench minority traditions in protected institutions and confer on them arbitrary privileges" (1993, p.
 266).

+### Enlightenment's Wake

+Gray says of *Enlightenment's Wake* "In this book, a train of thought developed in my earlier books, *Liberalisms:
+Essays in Political Philosophy*, *Post-liberalism: Studies and Political Thought*, and *Beyond the New Right: Markets, Government, and the Common Environment*, is brought to a conclusion" (2007: vii).
+He corrects the conclusion of *Post-liberalism*, arguing "the historicist argument for liberal institutions... neglects the variety of institutions within which a *modus vivendi* can be achieved in our time, and unduly privileges variations on Western models" (2007: viii).

 ### Endgames